 Basis Memorandum of Association Articles of Association Validity The memorandum is the dominantinstrument and controls articles.
 Any provision, contrary to memorandum of association, is invalid.
 Deed of the Company Every company must have its memorandum of association.
-A company limited by shares may haveits own articles of association.
 Registration Memorandum must be registered at the time of incorporation.
 The articles may or may not beregistered.
 Scope The memorandum is the charter, which defines and confines powers and limitations of the company.
 The articles indicate duties, rights and powers of members, who are entrusted with the responsibility of running the administration and management.